pythops/tenere/README.md

 Here are the available general settings:

 - `archive_file_name`: the file name where the chat will be saved.
 By default it is set to `tenere.archive`
-- `model`: the llm model name.
+- `llm`: the llm model name.
 Possible values are:
   - `chatgpt`
   - `llamacpp`
   - `ollama`